freddiehaddad/oxidized/docs/ARCHITECTURE.md

 ## Key Runtime Flow

 1. main.rs initializes logging and creates an Editor.
-2. EventDrivenEditor wraps Editor and spawns threads (input, config watch, syntax results dispatcher, render stub) and an event bus.
-Syntax highlighting runs in a dedicated worker thread; results are applied via a dispatcher that requests UI redraws.
+2. EventDrivenEditor wraps Editor and spawns threads (input, config watch) and a single syntax worker owned by SyntaxManager.
+The worker sends direct SyntaxReady events that cause the main loop to poll batched results and request UI redraws.

 ### Timing and Cadence

 - The input thread uses crossterm polling with EVENT_TICK_MS (default 16ms) to stay responsive.
 The main event loop uses a fully blocking recv and wakes only when events arrive.
-The config watcher blocks on filesystem events, and the syntax results dispatcher blocks on a dedicated channel from the async highlighter.
+The config watcher blocks on filesystem events.
+A dedicated syntax worker thread (SyntaxManager) receives jobs and emits SyntaxReady events directly (no dispatcher thread).

 1. Input thread reads terminal events and sends Input events.
 2. EventDrivenEditor processes events, mutates Editor as needed, and sends UI RedrawRequest when state changes.
-3. A syntax results dispatcher thread listens for background highlight results, updates caches, drops stale versions, and triggers redraws.
+3. Syntax worker performs (incremental) parse + span extraction, sends a SyntaxReady event; main thread polls all ready line results and updates per-line states.
 4. Editor::render() snapshots EditorRenderState and asks UI to draw via Terminal.

 Sequence (input → state → render):